No. 53: Don Drysdale

 “I think he was a unique personality and all those who were with him saw him as a great leader,” said Whicker.
 “They may have respected and appreciated Koufax, but Don was more connected to how the team functioned, grabbing a six-pack, sitting on the team bus and telling stories.
 Very opinionated on and off the air.
 A strong ethic about how the game was played.”

-The “affidavit” read on the show as the camera spanned the three men went this way: “I, Don Drysdale, am a pitcher for the Los Angeles Dodgers baseball team.
+“I, Don Drysdale, am a pitcher for the Los Angeles Dodgers baseball team.
 This past season in which the Dodgers won both the National League pennant and the World Series, I led both leagues in strike outs and was voted the Most Valuable Player in the first All Star game.
 Last month, I started my career as a cowboy actor when I played a top feature role in the Western series, ‘Lawman.’
 Signed, Don Drysdale.”

-The panel easily picked him out from an encyclopedia salesman and in-coming U.S. service man in a cowboy hat — who men who the show’s producers rounded up mostly because they were also tall.
-The fact Drysdale himself wore a Dodgers’ uniform and cap also seemed to make it easier to believe him for who he was.
+The panel easily picked him out of a lineup that included an encyclopedia salesman and in-coming U.S. service man who decided to wear a cowboy hat — who men who the show’s producers rounded up mostly because they were also tall.

 “You’re a local boy, aren’t cha, Don?”
 Groucho asked.